Miramichi, New Brunswick: French and Indian War

 The French and Indian War erupted in 1754.
 During the war many Acadian homes were destroyed by the British, and their residents were deported (see the Expulsion of the Acadians).

-In 1757, the French general, Charles Deschamps de Boishébert et de Raffetot attempted to evade British troops in the Saint John River Valley and the Bay of Fundy, by leading 900 French refugees up the northeast coast of New Brunswick to Miramichi, establishing a camp, "Camp de l’Espérance", on Beaubears Island.
+In 1757, the French general, Charles Deschamps de Boishébert et de Raffetot attempted to evade British troops in the Saint John River Valley and the Bay of Fundy, by leading 900 French refugees up the northeast coast of New Brunswick to Miramichi, establishing a camp, "Camp de l'Espérance", on Beaubears Island.
 After the Siege of Louisbourg (1758), Boishebert led a group of Acadians from St. Peter's, Nova Scotia to Miramichi.
 Over 200 of the refugees died at the camp.

 On 13 August 1758 French officer Boishebert left Miramichi with 400 soldiers, including Acadians from Port Toulouse, for Fort St George (Thomaston, Maine).
 His detachment reached there on 9 September but was caught in an ambush and had to withdraw.
 They then went on to raid Friendship, Maine, where British settlers were killed and others taken prisoner.
-This was Boishébert’s last Acadian expedition.
+This was Boishébert's last Acadian expedition.
 From there, Boishebert and the Acadians went to Quebec and fought in the Battle of Quebec (1759).

 In September 1758 Colonel James Murray reported spending two days in Miramichi Bay during the Gulf of St. Lawrence Campaign looking unsuccessfully for Acadians, but destroying anything he found.
 This included burning the first stone church built in New Brunswick (at the site of the present-day community of Burnt Church).
 Murray did not sail as far west as Beaubear's Island.

 Most of the surviving Beaubear's Island refugees soon left the Miramichi, seeking refuge in Quebec.
 Some Acadians, however, remained and escaped British attempts at deportation.
 They eventually established (or re-established) a host of small Acadian communities along the northern and eastern coasts of present-day New Brunswick.

 Scottish and Loyalist immigration (1765–1800)

 The French were defeated at Quebec (1759) and Montreal (1760), and the remaining Miramichi settlement was subsequently burned to the ground by British Commodore John Byron (Foul-Weather Jack) in 1760.
 The French North American colonies (apart from Saint Pierre and Miquelon) were ceded to the British in the 1763 Treaty of Paris.
 The Miramichi thus became a part of the British colony of Nova Scotia, and later New Brunswick.
 Benjamin Marston, a surveyor and the first sheriff, reported in 1785 that "a considerable French Village" had existed on Wilson's Point (adjacent to Beaubear's Island, the present-day site of the Enclosure).

-Although they were clearly preceded by the Mi'kmaq and Acadian peoples, credit for the first permanent white settlement at Miramichi is often granted to Scottish settlers, led by William Davidson.
+Although they were preceded by the Acadians, credit for the first permanent white settlement at Miramichi is often granted to Scottish settlers, led by William Davidson.
 William Davidson (a.k.a.
 John Godsman) and John Cort had obtained a large grant encompassing much of the Miramichi region in 1765, and promoted the area in both Scotland and New England as a new home to potential settlers.